 My association with Spain goes back over 40 years to when I married my Spanish husband, Bienve, and moved to Madrid.
-Since then I have got to know Barcelona well too.
-It’s climate is a lot milder than Madrid’s and the city is a lot smaller and more compact, sandwiched as it is between the sea and the mountains.
-Low budget airlines have made it cheap to get to and it attracts millions of tourists and also those who want to spend a little longer there.
+Over the years I have got to know other places too, usually because they are the homes of friends and family: these include Barcelona, Avila, Valencia, Santiago de Compostela in Galicia and Valladolid, where we lived for a few months.
+Barcelona, setting aside its politics, is a fantastic place to visit, with a completely different feel from Madrid.
+Its Mediterranean climate is a lot milder, and of course it is a lot smaller and more compact, sandwiched as it is between the sea and the mountains.
+Low budget airlines have made it cheap to get to and it attracts millions of tourists and also those who want to tarry a little longer living and working there.
 It’s a photographer’s delight and there is a photo opportunity at every turn – street life, architecture and not least the fantastic natural landscape with the Pyrenees on the doorstep.

 There are some wonderful places to visit just outside the city too – Figueras, with the Salvador Dali museum, the monastery at Montserrat, and Girona with its Flower Festival, to name but a few.

 Here are a few images from my own visits to the Iberian Peninsula.